material-motion/material-motion/specifications/directors.md

 }
 ```

-**No access to the scheduler**: Directors do not have direct access to a scheduler.

-The primary goal of this restriction is to minimize the number of novel APIs a director must interact with.
-A transaction is the preferred bridge between a director and a scheduler.

 **Tear down API**: The `tearDown` function, if implemented, is invoked when the director's corresponding scheduler is about to terminate.

 Pseudo-code example: